google/WebFundamentals/src/content/en/ilt/pwa/using-sw-precache-and-sw-toolbox.md

 Let's look at an example:

 ```
-toolbox.router.get('/my-app/index.html', global.toolbox.networkFirst);
+toolbox.router.get('/my-app/index.html', global.toolbox.networkFirst, {networkTimeoutSeconds: 5});
 ```

 This intercepts all `GET` requests for __/my-app/index.html__ and handles the request according to the built-in "network first" strategy.
 In this approach the request is first sent to the network, and if that succeeds the request/response pair is added to the cache.
 If it fails, it tries to get the response from the cache.
+We have set the `networkTimeoutSeconds` option to `5` so that the app fetches the response from the cache if the network doesn't respond within 5 seconds.

 To define "wildcards" (URL patterns for matching more than one file), or if you need to match a cross-origin request, sw-toolbox has two options: Express style routing and regular expression routing.